RSS

 • Sold to investors?

 Buying a home from a builder is much more complicated and time-consuming than buying a resale.
-Experience working with builders and accessing a database of information about subdivisions, floor plans, etc. is a must.
-Familiarity with new home warranties and builders’ purchase contracts is a must.
+Experience working with builders and accessing a database of subdivision information, floor plans, and related details is a must.
+Familiarity with new-home warranties and builders’ purchase contracts is essential.

 Caution– 99% of builders insist your Realtor accompany you on your first visit to the builder’s sales office or model home.
 They will NOT PAY your representative’s fee!